Professors H. Aquinis, J. Bailey, D.C. Kayes (Chair), G.T. Solomon, P.M. Swiercz, L. Yu

 MGT 6216.
 Cross-Cultural Management.
 3 Credits.

 MGT 6252.
-Global Human Resource Management.
+Strategic Human Resource Management.
 3 Credits.

 MGT 6253.
 Leadership and Executive Development.
 3 Credits.